COMET: Neural Cost Model Explanation Framework: Evaluation

 \subsection{Accuracy-based evaluation of \tool{}}

-Table~\ref{tab:simplebaselineaccuracy} presents the explanation accuracy achieved by \tool{} and the random explanation baseline over $\crudecostmodel$ for the Haswell (HSW) and Skylake (SKL) microarchitectures.
+Table~\ref{tab:simplebaselineaccuracy} presents the explanation accuracy achieved by \tool{} and the explanation baselines over $\crudecostmodel$ for the Haswell (HSW) and Skylake (SKL) microarchitectures.
 The accuracy values indicate a significant improvement in the correctness of explanations given by \tool{} over the baselines and testify the correctness of \tool{}'s explanations.
-Note that, as the fixed explanation baseline does not have any randomness, it does not have any uncertainty.
+Note that as the fixed explanation baseline does not have any randomness, it does not have any uncertainty.

-\subsection{Precision and Coverage evaluation}
+The high accuracy of \tool{}'s explanations over $\crudecostmodel$, which makes its cost predictions using the same set of features as \tool{}, indicates that \tool{} can faithfully identify the set of features that lead to the prediction when they are within the set of features that it uses to compose explanations.
+Note that this high accuracy has been achieved with just query access to the cost model.
+However, for actual cost models, it may not be the case that \tool{}'s explanation features are used directly for cost prediction.
+Generally, some complex functions of these basic features will be used to obtain the cost.
+Hence, we next estimate the precision of \tool{}'s explanations for actual cost models.

-Next, we study the average precision and coverage of \tool{}'s explanations for state-of-the-art cost models, i.e. ML-based throughput-predicting cost model Ithemal~\citep{ithemal}, and analytical throughput-predicting cost model uiCA~\citep{uica} over the basic blocks in the explanation test set, to quantify the satisfaction of the desirable properties for the explanations.
-We also analyze the average time taken to explain one basic block for each model.
-Table~\ref{tab:avgpreccov} presents our findings for Ithemal and uiCA developed for the Haswell (HSW) and Skylake (SKL) microarchitectures.
+\subsection{Precision and coverage evaluation}

-We observe that the explanations for all the cost models have fairly high average precision (high probability of being faithful) and coverage (generalize well) and can be computed in a reasonable amount of time.
-The coverage values obtained are in the same range as the coverage achieved while explaining models in the NLP domain~\citep{anchors}.
+Next, we study the average precision and coverage of \tool{}'s explanations for state-of-the-art throughput-predicting cost models: neural model Ithemal~\citep{ithemal}, and simulation-based model uiCA~\citep{uica} over the basic blocks in the explanation test set.
+We selected Ithemal and uiCA as representative cost models due to their high prediction accuracy and popularity among our stakeholders. \tool{} is applicable to other models as well, as it requires just query access to them.
+The average precision and average coverage are metrics to indicate \tool{}’s potential for generating faithful and generalizable explanations respectively of a target cost model for individual basic blocks in our explanation test set.
+As these cost models are not analytical, they do not have ground-truth explanations, and hence we use average precision and average coverage as proxies to evaluate the explanations, similar to~\citep{anchors}.
+The average time taken to explain a block for each model is roughly a minute.
+Table~\ref{tab:avgpreccov} presents our findings for Ithemal and uiCA developed for Haswell (HSW) and Skylake (SKL) microarchitectures.